Manara (film)

 Manara (منارة) is the second short film directed by Lebanese filmmaker Zayn Alexander.
 It premiered in 2019 during the 76th Venice International Film Festival in the Giornate degli Autori section.
 The film was awarded the top prize at the 5th annual Laguna Sud - Il Cinema fuori dal Palazzo by a jury that included director Paola Randi, director of photography Valerio Azzali, and writer Franceso Targhetta.
 It went on to win the "Ahmed Khedr Award for Excellence in Arab Filmmaking" at the 2020 ÉCU The European Independent Film Festival and "Best Narrative Short Film" at the 2020 Alexandria Short Film Festival in Egypt.

 Plot

-In a coastal town in Southern Lebanon, the Zayyad family seemed to have it all: A hotel by the sea, a lasting marriage, and strong family ties.
-But this seemingly perfect portrait takes a hit when the father dies under mysterious circumstances.
-Alia, the bereaved wife, is intent on lying about her husband’s cause of death in order to maintain appearances, despite the vehement objections of her adult children, Rami and Noura.
-One hour before the mourners’ arrival, and still struggling to agree on a course of action, Alia, Noura and Rami are forced to reevaluate the long dysfunctional family dynamic that brought them here in the first place.
+In a coastal town in Southern Lebanon, the Zayyad family owned a hotel by the sea.
+Following the death of the father, the mother, Alia, intends to conceal the cause of death to maintain the family's reputation.
+Her adult children, Rami and Noura, object to this decision.
+One hour before mourners arrive, the three family members discuss their decision and their family dynamic.